-In July 2019, GEV entered into a Letter of Intent with Yantai CIMC Raffles Offshore to build the CNG Optimum 200MMscf ship.
+In July 2019, GEV entered into a Letter of Intent with Yantai CIMC Raffles Offshore Limited to build the CNG Optimum 200MMscf ship.
 GEV and CIMC Raffles will now progress to a firm 4 (and option for additional 4 ships) shipbuilding EPC contract

-- CIMC Raffles is a 100% subsidiary company of CIMC Group, which is an international corporation providing high-quality offshore equipment and contract services to clients all over the world.
+- CIMC Raffles is part of the CIMC Group, which is an international corporation providing high-quality offshore equipment and contract services to clients all over the world.
 The core business includes EPC, repairing & conversion and technical service of offshore vessels, drilling rigs, production platforms, ocean farming, and offshore windmills.
 CIMC Raffles has an outstanding track record of delivering in excess of USD 6 Billion in EPC contracts since 2012.

 Yantai Construction Base

 - The Yantai Yard is one of 3 suitable shipyards operated by CIMC to build the CNG Optimum ships

 - One of China’s highest quality shipyards